katzenpost/katzenpost/docs/specs/end_to_end.rst

    "Sphinx Mix Network Cryptographic Packet Format Specification"

-   The Sphinx cryptographic primitives and parameters are specified in Section 3 of: "The Panoramix Mix Network Specification"
+   The Sphinx cryptographic primitives and parameters are specified in Section 3 of: "The Katzenpost Mix Network Specification"

 3. Client and Provider Core Protocol
 ====================================